 One manufacturer of diatomaceous earth recommends giving dogs a bath and thorough shampooing after a few days to reduce this risk.
 Your best resource for safety information regarding diatomaceous earth is your veterinarian.

 Is Diatomaceous earth for fleas on dogs effective?

-Why Diatomaceous Earth For Dogs Might Not Be The Best Option
+Why It Might Not Be The Best Option?

 Is Diatomaceous earth for worms in dogs effective?

 Diatomaceous earth shows some promise for treating external parasites, but what about internal parasites like roundworms and tapeworms?
 One of the advantages of diatomaceous earth is that parasites cannot develop resistance to it, thanks to its mode of action.
 Of course, this is only important if the treatment works.

 The internet is full of claims about how diatomaceous earth can cheaply and effectively kill parasites.
 The evidence, however, does not back this up.

 The Importance Of Scientific Research

 For starters, there are very few studies that examine the effectiveness of diatomaceous earth on canine internal parasites.
 To find answers, I had to look for studies in other species.

 Studies in equine medicine about the effects of diatomaceous earth on internal parasites have so far been inconclusive.
 And equine veterinarians do not generally recommend diatomaceous earth as an effective treatment.
 Horses and dogs share a few common parasite families.
 They are often given different dosages of the same dewormers, like ivermectin.
 If diatomaceous earth has so far provided mixed results in horses, using diatomaceous earth for tapeworms in dogs is not advisable.